-- establish the extent to which archaeological remains survive at the location of the proposed waste water treatment works and within the immediate vicinity; - establish the date and nature of archaeological remains within the scheme and assess their implications for understanding the historical development of the area; - if previously unknown archaeological features are identified through the DBA and the accompanying walkover survey then they will need to be mitigated for, through altering the route of the pipeline or amending the layout of the treatment works, for example; and - if previously unknown archaeological features are identified through the geophysical survey then they will need to be evaluated with trial trenches to confirm the results.
-If the trenches confirm the presence of archaeology this may require preservation by record, i.e. further investigation, or preservation in-situ that may require altering the route of the pipeline or amending the layout of the treatment works.
+- establish the extent to which archaeological remains survive at the location of the proposed WwTW and within the immediate vicinity; - establish the date and nature of archaeological remains and assess their implications for understanding the historical development of the area; - if previously unknown archaeological features are identified through the DBA and the accompanying walkover survey then they will need to be mitigated by, for example amending the layout of the WwTW; and - if previously unknown archaeological features are identified through the geophysical survey then they will need to be evaluated with trial trenches to confirm the results.
+If the trenches confirm the presence of archaeology this may require preservation by record, i.e. further investigation, or preservation in-situ that may require amending the layout of the treatment works.